 What did you study after school?

 My initial plan was to study for law.
 I wanted to do my bachelors and then get a law degree.
 But my uncle intervened and asked me to pursue a technical degree.
-He asked me to enrol in a polytechnic college and learn vocational skills.
+He asked me to enrol in a polytechnic college after 10th std to learn vocational skills.

 How was the experience at Sandur Polytechnic College?